Posts

 The usual visibility is 25 m and temperature ranges between 22-27 °C in summer months.
 Occasionally a weak surface current may be encountered.
 Boat ride duration 6′.

-Out of the seagrass meadows (“Posidonia oceanica”) a lone reef rises, a death trap to ancient vessels passing through the area.
+Out of the Neptune’s seagrass meadows (“Posidonia oceanica”) a lone reef rises, a death trap to ancient vessels passing through the area.
 At least 2 of those wooden merchant ships once roaming the Mediterranean, have found their final resting place here, scattering their ballast stones, lead and bronze parts of their hull and rigging and scores of amphorae – their primary cargo, proving the area a puzzle to seamen through the ages.

 On the underside of a long shallow rocky ridge, a small yet impressive underwater cave awaits to be explored.
 The dark chamber in the rock features two side-openings and one on the top acting as a skylight shedding ample light into the interior, rewarding the daring diver with spectacular views.
-Also a variety of fish and quite often Loggerhead sea turtles are frequent visitors to the site.
+Also a variety of fish and quite often

 The average depth or the dive is 7 m, while the max is 12 m, appropriate for divers of all levels.